Choose The Right Products To Promote

 Some of these products are one-time sale products, while other’s give you the chance to earn a recurring commission (for example monthly membership sites which charge people a monthly fee for access)

-Against each product you’ll find detailed information about it such as a description of the product content, how much it sells for, the percentage sale commission and the average amount you get paid per sale (from memory it takes into account refund rates etc).
+Against each product you’ll find detailed information about it such as a description of the product content, how much it sells for, the percentage sale commission and the average amount you get paid per sale.

 Getting your unique affiliate link is easy – you simply click on “promote” next to your chosen product and enter in the Clickbank ‘nickname’ you chose when you created your account.
-If it’s an encrypted affiliate link then it will be automatically generated for you.
+An encrypted affiliate link will be automatically generated for you.

 Clickbank commissions unfortunately aren’t paid instantly – you instead receive your money once your commissions have reached a certain threshold.